BlueN1nja1/Eleven/README.md

-# LineageOS Eleven Material Theme
+# LineageOS Eleven Material Theme / App Port
- Material Theme for LineageOS Eleven (Designed for Pure Android / LineageOS Devices)
+ Material Theme for LineageOS Eleven (Designed for Pure Android / LineageOS Devices) This app works from Android 8.x Oreo to Android 11 R so far

  Note: This app respects Dark Theme on Android 10 Queen Cake!